sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ### `//listentities`
 Lists all currently loaded ObjectRefs.
-Displays their IDs, Names (if possible), and possitions.
+Displays their IDs, Names (if possible), and positions.

 This command is intended for development and modding.
 You will not normally need to use this command using WorldEditAdditions.